Support Us Button Widget

-Tuskegee Airmen and their San Antonio history
+The Tuskegee Airmen and their San Antonio legacy

 Tuskegee Airmen.jpeg

-The Tuskegee Airmen courtesy of UC Riverside Archives
+The Tuskegee Airmen courtesy of UC Riverside Archives.

-Air Force Col. Eugene Derricotte — the last remaining Tuskegee Airman — died Friday, March 31 in San Antonio at the age of 96. .
+Air Force Col. Eugene Derricotte — the last remaining Tuskegee Airman in San Antonio — died Friday, March 31, 2023 at the age of 96.
+Dr. Derricotte’s career was extensive both in military and civilian life.

 • 1944 — Drafted into the Army.